Pura Lingsar: Topat War

-Topat war is a war attraction carried out by Hindus and Muslims people, where the war uses ketupat as its weapon.
+Topat war is an attraction carried out by both Hindus and Muslims, where the war uses ketupat as its weapon.
 This war was carried out after the two residents made a prayer, both lined up facing each other to throw ketupat.
 At the end of the war the both residents will collect scattered ketupat to be buried in the rice fields, they believe that if do that it will fertilize their land.